Sichuan pepper: Other regions

+In Korean cuisine, sancho is often used to accompany fish soups such as chueo-tang.

+In Indonesian Batak cuisine, andaliman is ground and mixed with chilies and seasonings into a green sambal or chili paste.
+Arsik is a typical Indonesian dish containing andaliman.

 Medicinal uses

-In Traditional Chinese Medicine, Zanthoxylum bungeanum has been used as a herbal remedy.
-It is listed in the Pharmacopoeia of the People's Republic of China and is prescribed for ailments such as various as abdominal pains, toothache, and eczema.
-However, Szechuan pepper has no indications or accepted case for use in evidence-based medicine.
+In Traditional Chinese medicine, Zanthoxylum bungeanum has been used as a herbal remedy.
+It is listed in the Pharmacopoeia of the People's Republic of China and is prescribed for ailments as various as abdominal pains, toothache, and eczema.
+However, Sichuan pepper has no indications or accepted case for use in evidence-based medicine.
 Research has revealed that Z. bungeanum can have analgesic, anti-inflammatory, antibacterial, and antioxidant effects in model animals and cell cultures.
 In rabbits, Z. armatum was experimentally investigated for its potential use in treating gastrointestinal, respiratory, and cardiovascular disorders.

 Phytochemistry

 Important compounds of various Zanthoxylum species include: